 Otitis media in dogs can be prevented with regular ear cleaning.

-Since dachshunds have those wonderful long floppy ears, this makes them more susceptible to ear infections.
-Additionally, being low to the ground, they can accumulate more dirt and debris.
-The floppy shape of the ear allows less air to circulate, often promoting more moisture to create a breeding ground for bacteria.
-Due to the very structure of their ears, dachshunds can periodically suffer from otitis media, or inflammation of the middle ear.
+Since dachshunds have those wonderful long floppy ears, they are more susceptible to ear infections.
+Additionally, being low to the ground, their ears can accumulate more dirt and debris.
+The floppy shape of the ear allows less air to circulate, often promoting more moisture, which creates a breeding ground for bacteria.
+Due to the structure of their ears, dachshunds can periodically suffer from otitis media, or inflammation of the middle ear.

 Doxies will often show symptoms such as shaking their heads, scratching at their ears, rubbing their ears along the floor, or turning their heads toward the side with the infected ear.
 A vet will often prescribe an antibiotic and/or ear drops to cure the infection.
 You can prevent otitis media by keeping your dog’s ears clean and dry.